mmalczak/recrutation/README.md

 which is not started.

+Client reads the configuration from init_data.json file.
+The following data is provided:

+    A, B, C - matrices describing the process simulated in the server.
+The process is described with following equations:

+            x(t+1) = Ax(t) + Bv(t)

+            y(t) = Cx(t)

+    D - feed-forward matrix of the controller

+    num_states - number of states in the simulated process

+    num_inputs - number of inputs/outputs of the simulated process

+    delay - delay of the output of the process (in number of samples)

+    nonlinearity - function that introduces nonlinearity in the simulated process

+    error_dist_mu - value of noise normal distribution expectation

+    error_dist_sigma - value of noise normal distribution expectation

+    feed_forward - feed_forward input

-The client will send example configuration of the process to the server.
+The client will send configuration of the process to the server.
 The process is configured with the use of the Rest API.
 The Swagger documenation of the API in .json format is automatically generated every time the server.py script is run.
 The documentation is available in the same folder as the script.

-The client will configure the server with matrices A, B and C describing the process according to the following equations:

-    x(t+1) = Ax(t) + Bv(t)

-    y(t) = Cx(t)

-The same matrices are used to design observer(L) and controller(K) matrices of the dead-beat controller.
+The same matrices that are used to configure the process in the server (A, B and C) are used to design observer(L) and controller(K) matrices of the dead-beat controller.